 - An initial meeting (approximately 30 minutes) will occur between the Study Coordinator and the monitor to orient the monitor to clinic/medical records, answer study questions, and review protocol procedures.
-The Study Coordinator should be available periodically throughout the visit to answer questions or to make data corrections, if necessary. - 2) In addition to review of the items listed above, the monitor will re-certify the Study Coordinator in BP measurement procedures. - 3) At the end of the monitoring visit, the monitor will meet briefly with the Study Coordinator and PI to discuss findings and a plan of action.
+The Study Coordinator should be available periodically throughout the visit to answer questions or to make data corrections, if necessary. - 2) At the end of the monitoring visit, the monitor will meet briefly with the Study Coordinator and PI to discuss findings and a plan of action.